BetterWithCats.net may earn a small commission when you use one of the links on this page to purchase.

 According to Tammy Hunter, DVM, you can reduce the stress of veterinary visits for some cats with a Thundershirt, “which swaddles the cat much like swaddling an infant, may reduce anxiety.”

-The official states that these shirts can help keep your kitty in different situations like traveling, vet visits, storms, fireworks, vacuuming, with over 80% success rate.
+The official No products found. states that these shirts can help keep your kitty in different situations like traveling, vet visits, storms, fireworks, vacuuming, with over 80% success rate.

 While the Thundershirt has plenty of positive reviews from cat parents claiming that they work, this can’t be your first solution if your kitty is anxious.
 You still need to look for the source of their anxiety and treat that first.